Kayak Adventures: All inclusive 7-Day vacations on Vancouver Island

-The rambling rocky beach at Orca Camp provides spectacular whale watching right at camp and an excellent launch point to go kayaking with killer whales!
+The rambling rocky beach at Wildcoast Adventure’s Orca Camp provides spectacular whale watching right where you sleep!
+It’s an excellent launch point to go kayaking with killer whales!
 Explore the camp trails up to higher view points, over to private nooks by the stream, and into the rainforest to view ancient cedars.

-- Comfy cots and warm new sleeping bags ALL provided
+Comfy cots and warm sleeping bags ALL provided

 Every day you will paddle waters deemed a critical habitat for both resident (fish-eating) and transient (mammal-eating) Orca pods who spend their summers in and around the Robson Bight Reserve in Johnstone Strait, BC.
 Given their wild nature, you can never be guaranteed of seeing an Orca, however your chances to view and kayak with killer whales in this area is incredibly high.

 What are the chances of seeing a killer whale?